linux-system-roles/mssql/README.md

 #### mssql_ha_secondary_role_allow_connections

-A host var it means allow connections type when the replica is secondary role.
+A host var it means allow connections type when the replica is secondary role and to be configured on this host.

+See [Example Inventory for HA Configuration](#example-inventory-for-ha-configuration) for an example inventory.

 The available values are: `ALL`, `READ_ONLY`, `NO`.